Schizophrenia changes how a person thinks and behaves.

-The symptoms of schizophrenia are usually classified into one of two categories: positive or negative.
+The symptoms of schizophrenia are usually classified into:

-- Positive symptoms represent a change in behaviour or thoughts, such as hallucinations or delusions.
+- positive symptoms – any change in behaviour or thoughts, such as hallucinations or delusions

-- Negative symptoms represent a withdrawal or lack of function which you would usually expect to see in a healthy person.
-For example, people with schizophrenia often appear emotionless, flat and apathetic.
+- negative symptoms – a withdrawal or lack of function that you would usually expect to see in a healthy person; for example, people with schizophrenia often appear emotionless and flat

-A delusion is a belief held with complete conviction, even though it is based on a mistaken, strange or unrealistic view.
-It may affect the way people behave.
-Delusions can begin suddenly or may develop over weeks or months.
+A delusion is a belief held with complete conviction, even though it's based on a mistaken, strange or unrealistic view.
+It may affect the way the person behaves.
+Delusions can begin suddenly, or may develop over weeks or months.

 Confused thoughts (thought disorder)